duytinvo/MLlib/README.md

-# NNlib
+# MLlib

 ## Organization
 This library is used to construct different NN architectures using pytorch that could be applied to solve classification, tagger and seq2seq problems.
-The core package is lain on the ``chatanet`` folder, which consists of 06 sub-folders
+The core package is lain on the ``mlmodels`` folder, which consists of 06 sub-folders

 ### ``utils`` folder
 This folder contains scripts to: